seL4/camkes-tool/docs/index.md

-The build system must know the location of the component's source file(s), so a Makefile specifying this information is packaged with each globally-includable component.
+The build system must know the location of the component's source file(s), so a Makefile specifying this information is packaged with each globally component.
 Recall that this file was included by the application's Makefile.

 ```Makefile